syntax-syndicate/harness-dev-platform-hub/docs/continuous-delivery/gitops/gitops-faqs.md

 ### How can a user manage Argo CD Application Sets using a single Argo CD Agent?
 Argo CD Application Sets are managed by a single Argo CD Agent, so a single AppSet cannot cover multiple clusters.
 Users can set up separate AppSets in different agents for different environments.

+### How to handle unexpected behavior when linking a GitOps cluster to an environment if a link already exists?
+Unlike other entities like secrets/connectors, the GitOps cluster linking process creates a new entry instead of updating an existing one.

+### How can users set up GitOps correctly and remove error logs?
+If permissions and setup are correct, errors often resolve once pipelines are fully configured and executed through triggers.
+Users should verify role assignments and execution workflows.

+### How can users improve the experience when using existing ArgoCD with prefixed services?
+If a GitOps agent fails to connect, ensure correct environment variables for Redis and Repo settings.
+Validate service configurations and Helm values.

+### How to fix GitOps agent failing to connect to the GitOps server?
+If `{AGENT_HTTP_TARGET}` is incorrectly set in the agent config map, update it to the correct server address and restart the agent.

+### Why are GitOps apps not deploying declaratively?
+Using a Chart.yaml per app is cumbersome.
+Consider using a single app.yaml file with Helm for managing multiple applications